 a.
-Broad Based and Full-Service Project
+Broad Based Project

-You must demonstrate in your application that you will run a broad-based and full-service project (as defined under Appendix I.B., Program definitions).
+You must demonstrate in your application that you will run a broad-based project (as defined under Appendix I.B., Program definitions).
 If you have income or other restrictions for services, you must identify the restriction(s) and describe how individuals who fall outside the restrictions will be equally served.